liuboyin/LAIES/readme.md

 `--config` refers to the config files in `src/config/algs` `--env-config` refers to the config files in `src/config/envs`

+Our code uses WandB for visualization.
+Before you run it, please configure [WandB](https://wandb.ai/site).

 **Run n parallel experiments**

 `xxx_list` is separated by `,`.